-Matthew Stanford is an associate in the Intellectual Property & Technology Practice Group, where he focuses his practice on patent prosecution, patent litigation and IP counseling.
+Matthew Stanford is an associate in the Intellectual Property & Technology Practice Group, where he focuses his practice on patent prosecution and counseling, patent litigation, IP litigation and IP counseling.

 Matt has extensive patent prosecution experience and is well versed in intellectual property issues involving business methods, software and computer-based technologies.
 He drafts and prosecutes patent applications in a wide variety of industries, including aerospace, automotive, computer science, electronics, manufacturing, medical devices, semiconductors, software (including e-commerce, driving assistance, navigation and gaming) and telecommunications.
 He brings this extensive patent experience to each matter and counsels clients on their patent portfolio by taking the time to learn each client’s business.